MedDali-Jaziri/JustConnect-Store-Online/README.md

 number one in Tunisia for online book sales.
 The website should therefore be easily upgradeable for be able to quickly implement important new features.</li>
  </ul>
- Quickly invent differentiating elements to become in the medium term (less than two years) the number one in Tunisia for online book sales.
-The website should therefore be easily upgradeable for be able to quickly implement important new features.
+<p>Quickly invent differentiating elements to become in the medium term (less than two years) the
+number one in Tunisia for online book sales.
+The website should therefore be easily upgradeable for be able to quickly implement important new features.</p>
 <u>Search for books:</u>
 <p>The first step for the internet user is to find a desired work as quickly as possible
 throughout the catalog.
 The references of this work can be more or less precise, it is necessary